Skip to Content

 Frequently Asked Questions

-Presidio Slow Streets provide additional space along popular routes for recreation, including walking, biking, and rolling.
+Presidio Shared Streets provide additional space along popular routes for recreation, including walking, biking, and rolling.

-Residents who live on a Presidio Slow Street (and their guests), delivery drivers, service vehicles and the Presidio GO shuttle are all examples of permitted vehicles.
+Residents who live on a Presidio Shared Street (and their guests), delivery drivers, service vehicles and the Presidio GO Shuttle are all examples of permitted vehicles.
 The posted speed limit is 15 MPH.
-Vehicle traffic is prohibited on some Presidio Slow Streets, including Barnard Avenue, portions of West Pacific, and a small segment of Washington Boulevard.
+Vehicle traffic is prohibited on some Presidio Shared Streets, including Barnard Avenue, portions of West Pacific Avenue, and a small segment of Washington Boulevard.

-Cars and faster cyclists can both use the center lane on Presidio Slow Streets as they’ll be traveling at similar speeds.
+Cars and faster cyclists can both use the center lane on Presidio Shared Streets as they’ll be traveling at similar speeds.
 The edge of the roadway can accommodate pedestrians and slow cyclists.
-People traveling on foot are encouraged to accommodate the neighborhood residents and the Presidio GO shuttle, as well as other park maintenance vehicles, by avoiding the center of the street.
+People traveling on foot are encouraged to accommodate the neighborhood residents and the Presidio GO Shuttle, as well as other park maintenance vehicles, by avoiding the center of the street.

 A project to repave Washington Boulevard and West Pacific Avenue and several other park roads and parking areas is currently being designed.
-The project will begin construction in 2024, significantly improving the pavement condition for all Slow Streets users.
+The project will begin construction in 2024, significantly improving the pavement condition for all Presidio Shared Streets users.

-In response to community feedback, some minor adjustments to the intersections of Washington / Battery Caulfield and Washington / Park will be made in late 2023.
-We also plan to test some street art on roadway edges in late 2023.
-If successful, these changes will be formalized with the 2024 paving project.
+In response to community feedback, some minor adjustments to the intersections of Washington/Battery Caulfield and Washington/Park will be made.
+We also plan to test some street art on roadway edges.